An official website of the State of Oregon

-OHA added IIBHT as a level of care for children through age 20 to address several existing gaps in the children's mental health service array.
-IIBHT care:
+OHA added IIBHT as a level of care for children through age 20.
+This level of care addresses several gaps in the children's mental health service array.
+For children and families who need more support and services than traditional outpatient services provide, IIBHT care:

-IIBHT services are tailored to meet the individual needs of the child and family and includes access to a multidisciplinary team of professionals and 24/7 proactive and crisis response to the home.
+IIBHT services are tailored to meet the individual needs of the child and family.
+They include access to a multidisciplinary team of professionals and 24/7 proactive and crisis response to the home.
 IIBHT providers will:

-Enrollment in IIBHT is not time-limited and is based on the individual needs of the child and their family.
+Enrollment in IIBHT is not time-limited.
+Instead, enrollment is based on the individual needs of the child and their family.

 Oregon Health & Science University will:

-The Ohio Scale and Hope Scale will both be used to gather information directly from the child and family at both the start and end of the program.
+The Ohio Scale and Hope Scale will both be used to gather information directly from the child and family.
+Data will be collected at both the start and end of the program.

 Visit OregonIIBHT.eventbrite.com for available trainings and registration information.